Media intelligence tools like BuzzSumo and MuckRack help PRs track mentions, find journalists, and connect with the right media contacts.

 Here are four ways you can assess publishers in BuzzSumo:

 BuzzSumo provides direct access to the contact details of over 700,000 journalists and influencers.

 By comparison, MuckRack has 300,000 verified journalists in its database.

-Having a writers’ direct contact info helps you pitch relevant stories easily – there’s no need to scrape the web or ask connections for introductions, so you can spend more time on honing your pitch.
+Having a writers’ direct contact info helps you pitch relevant stories easily – there’s no need to scrape the web or ask connections for introductions.
+Instead, spend more time honing your pitch.

 For PRs and marketers who need flexible, affordable media intelligence, BuzzSumo provides better value.